verhalenn/pytchfx/docs/table_schema.md

 px, pz (float): The coordinates in feet as it crosses home plate.
 Y not being needed because it's already set.

-spin_dir(float): Not entirely positive.
-But I would have to guess the angle of the spin.
+spin_dir(float): Not entirely positive, but I would have to guess the angle of the axis the ball is spinning on.

 spin_rate(float): The number of rotations a second the ball was thrown at.